Fuminou/cs361-individual-project/README.md

 For any questions or issues related to the Hobby Recommendation Microservice, please refer to the documentation or contact the system administrator.

-UML Sequence Diagram for Export Service:
+UML Sequence Diagram for Hobby Reccomendation Service:
 ![ExportServiceUML](hobbyService.png)